JagadeeshTalari/365_Days_Code_Challenge/Readme.md

 ### 15/12/22:

      - Today I completed the git and github course in lco.
 I should re-watch the videos and should take down the notes.

+### 02/01/23:

+    - MongoDB Basics and React Classes